Sopvia/Wok/README.md

 # Wok
-A vocabulary trainer with python django
+A vocabulary trainer with PHP, HTML and JavaScript